ShawxingKwok/ITWorks/content/docs/android/kdatastore/en/_index.md

 {{< codeImg "../cipher.png" >}}

-For the `cipher` part, you need to choose a crypto protocol from `Java` standard library, or other libraries to make a `cipher`.
+For the `cipher` part, you need to choose a crypto protocol from `Java` standard library, or other libraries to customize it.

 {{< hint info >}}
 Data isolation was introduced in Android API 29, making it relatively safe without crypto which